The engine coolant temperature (ECT) sensors function is to, monitor the temperature of the engine’s coolant.

 Spark advance and retard

-- The (PCM) will not allow the (EGR) valve to open until the engine has warmed up to improve driveability.
-If the (EGR) is allowed while the engine is still cold; it may cause a rough idle; stalling and/or hesitation.
+The (PCM) will not allow the (EGR) valve to open; until the engine has warmed up to improve driveability.
+But, if the (EGR) is allowed, with a cold engine; it may cause a rough idle, stalling and/or hesitation.

 Evaporative emissions control canister purge